UFC 276 card: Adesanya vs Cannonier and all fights tonight

 Robbie Lawler vs Bryan Barberena (welterweight)

-Jim Miller vs Bobby Green (lightweight)
+Jim Miller vs Donald Cerrone (lightweight)

 Early prelims